9elements/datamill/README.md

 Behaviours implement a cell by managing the cell's state, which encapsulates all the state of the cell and contains no behaviour of itself.
 This is a rather functional approach and not always nice to operate with.

 To give this a more object-oriented flavour, you can implement a *cell culture* using `Datamill::Cell::Behaviour`.

-This will provide the behaviour, the interface toward the reactor, for you.
+A cell culture provides the behaviour, which is the interface toward the reactor, for you.
 Inside the cell culture you describe what a *cell run* looks like, a class instantiated by the behaviour to handle a single invocation for the cell.
 On this cell run you can implement general handling